How to create your own EJS digital library

-A novel feature in the latest versions of EJS is the digital library concept.
-This option allows EJS users to distribute their own simulations by means of servers working as digital repositories.
-These repositories will be accesible by any EJS user as long as he/she made them visible.
-As any repository on the Internet, a EJS digital library is accesible from an Internet address, provided by the developer of the digital library.
+An interesting feature in EjsS is the Digital Library concept.
+This option allows EjsS users to distribute their own simulations by means of servers working as digital repositories.
+These repositories will be accesible by any EjsS user as long as he/she made them visible.
+As any repository on the Internet, an EjsS digital library is accesible from an Internet address, provided by the developer of the digital library.
 This address is added from the “EJS options” icon of the toolbar, as shown in figure below.
-Users are then able to read the corresponding library by clicking on the “Read from an EJS digital library” icon of the EJS toolbar and selecting it from the list of libraries available in the “Connect to the EJS digital library” list.
+Users are then able to read the corresponding library by clicking on the “Read from an EJS digital library” icon of the EjsS toolbar and selecting it from the list of libraries available in the “Connect to the EJS digital library” list.

 Some digital libraries are already public and so the previous steps are not necessary since any user can access them directly.
 If you want your library to be public, please contact the author.

 The only requirements in order to create your own digital library are:

 - (Optionally) A set of html files presenting your digital library and giving a brief description of each simulation at your repository.
 These html files are shown by EjsS when navigating through the digital library.

 The steps for setting up the digital library are listed below: